DavidVasilev1/fastpages/_pages/about.md

 1. This year I want to learn how to create webpages with CSS, HTML, Javascript, and other coding languages.
 2. I want to be successful in this class learning-wise and grade-wise.
-3. I want to be prepared for AP Computer Science A, which I will take next year
+3. I want to be prepared for AP Computer Science A, which I will take next year.S

-These are my goals for this class this year.